FlorianBen/VGC50X-EPICS/README.md

 - [x] Controller configuration
   - [x] Display configuration
 - [ ] Gauge configuration
-  - No implemented, too related to gauge type
+  - Not implemented, too related to the gauge type
 - [ ] Advanced settings
-  - No implemented, testing settings may be dangerous to use during operation
+  - Not implemented, testing settings may be dangerous to change during operation and no time to implement safety loops.

 ## Prerequisites